ex188/cse12-sp23-pa4-Iterator-starter/README.md

 **Due date: Thursday, May 11 @ 11:59 PM PDT**

-[There is an FAQ post on Piazza].
+There is an FAQ post on Piazza.
 Please read that post first if you have any questions.

 ### **Learning goals**